benc-uk/goat-bot/site/readme.md

 # Goat Bot Site

-This is a simple (and stupid) Node.js Express site to host the goat bot web chat client.
+This is a simple Node.js Express site called 'Goat Info Central' it's only purpose is to host the goat bot web chat client.

 ### Configuration